Effective dissipation rate in a Liouvillian graph picture of high-temperature quantum hydrodynamics: Discussion

 First, the effective model is not a satisfactory replacement for existing numerical methods (DMT \cite{white_quantum_2018,ye_emergent_2019}, DAOE \cite{rakovszky_dissipation-assisted_2020}, and ordinary TEBD in non-equilibrium steady state experiments).
 The effective model has only one free parameter, the length scale $l_*$.
 For each $l_*$ there is a unique correct decay rate; the bulk of this paper has been devoted to estimating that rate.
 Convergence testing therefore requires increasing $l_*$, which is exponentially time-consuming.
-DMT and DAOE, by contrast, are parametrized not only by a length scale like $l_*$ but also by another continuously tunable accuracy parameter: the bond dimension in DMT and the decay rate for DAOE.
+DMT and DAOE, by contrast, are parameterized not only by a length scale like $l_*$ but also by another continuously tunable accuracy parameter: the bond dimension in DMT and the decay rate for DAOE.
 Both methods can thus accurately treat at least some long-range correlations on at least some timescales---and, importantly, one can use these parameters to smoothly approach the exact limit.

-Second, throughout this work I have assumed that the Hamiltonian will thermalize--- but not all spin chain Hamiltonians do so.
+Second, the effective model assumes that the pool Hamiltonians are chaotic---but many spin systems do not have this property.
 Free-fermion systems, Bethe ansatz integrable systems, and many-body localized systems never thermalize, and weak integrability breaking leads to thermalization only on long timescales.
-In each case the failure of thermalization will correspond to a breakdown of either the graph structure of Sec.~\ref{ss:graph-structure} or the chaos assumption of Sec.~\ref{ss:rate-loss-est}.
-To understand free-fermion systems consider the transverse field Ising model \eqref{eq:tfim} with $h_z = 0$.
-The model is integrable by Jordan-Wigner transformation; consequently the Liouvillean graph connects $\sigma^x_j$ only to Pauli strings of the form
+In each case the failure of thermalization corresponds to a breakdown of either the graph structure of Sec.~\ref{ss:graph-structure} or the chaos assumption of Sec.~\ref{ss:rate-loss-est}.
+Sec.~\ref{ss:chaos-breakdown} discusses this question for localized and free fermion integrable models; for Bethe ansatz integrable models the tower of local conserved quantities will strongly constrain the pool dynamics.

-with $a,b \in \{y,z\}$.
-The graph therefore does not have the requisite pool structure.
-For Bethe ansatz integrable models the tower of local conserved quantities will strongly constrain the pool dynamics, and many-body localization may correspond to Anderson localization on the Liouvillean graph.

-Third, these Liouvillean graph calculations require a high-temperature starting state, for the same reason that DAOE does.
+Third, these Liouvillian graph calculations require a high-temperature starting state, for the same reason that DAOE does.
 The expectation value of an operator $A(t)$ in an initial state $\rho$ is

 The effective model lets us estimate the projection of the Heisenberg evolution $A(t)$ of some operator onto short Pauli strings.
 But if the initial state $\rho$ is not close to the infinite-temperature density matrix, it can have appreciable weight on Pauli strings of long diameter.
 This is true even if the initial state has some short correlation length $\xi$: if $|i - j| \gg \xi$,